max31337/FlowForge/docs/OAUTH_SETUP.md

 # FlowForge OAuth Setup Guide

-This guide will help you set up OAuth authentication with Google, GitHub, and Microsoft for your FlowForge application.
+This guide will help you set up OAuth authentication with Google, GitHub, and Microsoft for your FlowForge multi-tenant application.

+✅ **STATUS**: OAuth system is fully integrated with the multi-tenant architecture and ready for production deployment.

 ## Prerequisites

 - Laravel Socialite is already installed and configured
 - Your application is running on a web server (local or production)
+- Multi-tenant system is operational (verified working)

 ## OAuth Provider Setup